mesosphere/bun/README.md

 The project is written in Go; please, use [the latest version](https://golang.org/dl/) of the compiler.

-To add a new feature or fix a bug, simply
+To add a new feature or fix a bug, clone the repository:
 `git clone https://github.com/mesosphere/bun.git` and use your favorite editor or IDE.